house-of-abbey/GarminHomeAssistant/Wi-Fi.md

 ## Limits of Use

 1. An API request issued over Wi-Fi requires the watch to open up an IP connection to your Wi-Fi access point.
 This means setting up a secure channel with WPA and being allocated an IP address.
-Establishing the communication channel takes a short while. _You will see that this adds a noticeable delay to useability._
+Establishing the communication channel takes a short while. _You will see that this adds a noticeable delay to usability._

 2. **This new function can only be used when the menu is already cached.** _The watch will not perform an HTTPS GET request to retrieve the JSON menu file_.
 You will not be able to turn on the Wi-Fi/LTE connection option in the application settings if the menu is not cached (or at least set to be cached in due course).